 Best Wireless Trail Camera: WiFi

-- 【Sony Starvis Image Sensor】Super Low Light Sensitivity, extremely large aperture premium lens component, produce clear night vision in total darkness.
+- 【Advanced Image Sensor】Super Low Light Sensitivity, extremely large aperture premium lens component, produce clear night vision in total darkness.
 This trail camera comes with multi-recording modes and functions(Date/Moon Phase/Temperature, Timer, Realtime Replay, Hybrid Mode Etc,) beyond your expectation.
 (Note: We recommend using SD/SDHC U3 Card)

 - 【Advanced Night Vision + 65FT Triggering Distance】The trail camera equipped with IR flash 36pc 850nm infrared LEDs range 65FT(20m).
 With 3 passive infrared sensors, it will take clear pictures even in the dark night that you will never miss any exciting moments.

 - 【IP66 Waterproof and More Sturdy】IP66 waterproof level are higher than IP56, the sturdy case extremely protects the game camera from rain and dust damage.
 You don't worry about any bad weather, the hunting camera can perform well even in tough environments, such as deserts, grassland, and tropical rainforest.
 It contains a threaded tripod and mounting strap, it's easy to install.

 As far as Wifi-based wireless game cameras go, Campark is a brand you’ve likely heard of.
 They have several models for sale.
 While most get good to very-good ratings, their latest 4k WiFi trail camera rises to the top.
 While some may balk at the $149 price (unless you catch it on sale) the extra you’ll pay is worthwhile.